 What are social media scheduling programs?

-If you don’t already know, social media platforms all have optimum times where contest is posted.
+If you don’t already know, social media platforms all have optimum times where content is posted.

 What are the optimum times?